 If you agree with your tenant to completely forgive their rent, you will want to create an additional “discount” account.
 We will label it “Rent Abatement Covid 19.”
 It is another contra-income account.

-In this sales receipt, include the amount of rent that would be collected in the first line, and in the following line, enter the entire amount as a negative number for the Rent Abatement account.
+This sales receipt, including the amount of rent collected in the first line and the following line, enters the entire amount as a negative number for the Rent Abatement account.
 This will create a $0 entry in cash but will show up as income and contra-income on the income statement.
 In the end, they will balance each other out.
 The transaction will not show up on the Balance Sheet.

 As you see below in this journal transaction, no money was collected for rent on April 1st.
 As a result, there was no deposit into the bank account.
 The total amount of rent of $2,000 is reported in your rental income.
 And, it is also recorded in the contra-income account, Rent Abatement due to Covid 19.

-This Profit and Loss Statement is reflecting that all of April rent that would have been collected, is captured in the contra-income account of Rent Abatement due to Covid 19.
+This Profit and Loss Statement reflects that all of April rent that would have been collected is captured in the contra-income account of Rent Abatement due to Covid 19.
 The net income is $0.

 Rent Impacted by COVID-19 – The Full View

 In the event you have all three scenarios at the same time, your Profit and Loss will show both of the contra income accounts – Rent Abatement due to Covid 19, Rent Reduction due to Covid 19.
 The Balance Sheet will reflect the Rent Deferral due to Covid 19.